Ray Powell (British politician): Background

+Career

-Powell, a former shop worker and manager, was sponsored by his trade union, USDAW, and entered Parliament at the 1979 election, after becoming chairman of the Welsh Labour Party in 1977; he was an opponent of Welsh devolution.
+A former shop worker and manager, he was sponsored by his trade union, USDAW, and entered Parliament at the 1979 election, after becoming chairman of the Welsh Labour Party in 1977; he was an opponent of Welsh devolution.
 He was an opposition whip from 1983 to 1995, when he retired to the backbenches.
 He was knighted in 1996.
 He was opposed to Sunday trading and was active in Parliament to block legislation to allow it.

+Personal life and death

-He married Marion Evans in 1950, and their daughter, Janice Gregory, was a member of the National Assembly for Wales from 1999 to 2016.
+Powell married Marion Evans in 1950, and their daughter, Janice Gregory, was a member of the National Assembly for Wales from 1999 to 2016.

+Powell died from an apparent asthma attack at his home in London on 7 December 2001, at the age of 73.